jennapederson/automating-cicd-on-aws-with-github-actions/content/03_create_flask_app/_index.md

       - python app_test.py
 ```

+Save the file.

-## Create a Docker File name Dockerfile
+## 6. Create a Docker File name Dockerfile

-We are creating a container-based application, so we are going to need a Dockerfile.
-A Dockerfile gives the instructions to [Docker](https://www.docker.com/) on how to create a container from the app.
+We are creating a container-based application, so we are going to need a `Dockerfile`.
+A `Dockerfile` gives the instructions to [Docker](https://www.docker.com/) on how to create a container from the app.

 ```
 FROM python:3